rschristopher/rschristopher.github.io/src/index.md

 ## One-on-One Guidance

 Bitcoin is for everyone.
 So is sovereignty.
+Bitcoin enables complete sovereignty.
+From secure self-custody to payments and mining infrastructure -- we provide complete details covering all sovereignty levels.

+For those wanting expert guidance, we offer [services](services.md) at competitive [prices](prices.md) -- helpful for beginners to even the most advanced users looking to strengthen their setup.

+Whether you're a merchant, supplier, high-net worth individual or business, we can help you eliminate middlemen -- permanently.
 We work with clients who want:

 - A secure self-custody setup with no guesswork